Who is Greg O'Shea? Meet the Love Island series 5 contestant and pro rugby player

 What is Greg looking for in the Love Island villa?

-Greg has already got his eye on his fellow countrywoman, Maura: “I need to get in the villa and see what the story is and who is good craic!
+Greg originally had his eye on his fellow countrywoman, Maura: “I need to get in the villa and see what the story is and who is good craic!
 I’d say me and Maura will hit it off straight away, being two Irish people and she’s hilarious.
 She’s very naturally funny and she’s gorgeous as well so you never know.”

 In general, he’s looking for a woman who’s up for something more serious, and who “knows her worth”.